Easy Corned Beef Hash

 Corned Beef Hash Recipe

 A delicious and savory corned beef hash recipe using leftover corned beef.
-Add crispy potatoes, onions, and red onions and you have the best brunch treat.
+Combine crispy potatoes, onions, and red bell peppers and you have an incredibly satisfying brunch meal.

 Prep: 12 minutes